taegyoon-kim/nlp_26winter/README.md

   - [GRS] Sections 3.1 and 3.2 in Chp.
 3 "Principles of Selection and Representation."
   - [GRS] Chp.
 4 "Selecting Documents."
 - Clening and representing texts
+  - [GRS] Chp.
+5 "Bag of Words."
+  - [GRS] Chp.
+7 "The Vector Space Model and Similarity Metrics."
   - [JM] Sections 2.1 and 2.2 in Chp.
 2 "Regular Expressions, Text Normalization, Edit Distance"
   - [JM] Chp.
 6 ``Vector Semantics and Embeddings"
-  - [GRS] Chp.
-5 "Bag of Words."
-  - [GRS] Chp.
-7 "The Vector Space Model and Similarity Metrics."
   - Denny, M.J. and Spirling, A., 2018.
 Text preprocessing for unsupervised learning: Why it matters, when it misleads, and what to do about it.
 Political Analysis, 26(2), pp.168-189.
 - Static word embeddings
   - [GRS] Chp.
 8 "Distributed Representations of Words"
-  - Rodriguez, P.L. and Spirling, A., 2022.
-Word embeddings: What works, what doesn’t, and how to tell the difference for applied research.
-The Journal of Politics, 84(1), pp.101-115.
+  - Osnabrügge, M., Hobolt, S.B. and Rodon, T., 2021.
+Playing to the gallery: Emotive rhetoric in parliaments.
+American Political Science Review, 115(3), pp.885-899.
   - Kozlowski, A.C., Taddy, M. and Evans, J.A., 2019.
 The geometry of culture: Analyzing the meanings of class through word embeddings.
 American Sociological Review, 84(5), pp.905-949.
-  - Osnabrügge, M., Hobolt, S.B. and Rodon, T., 2021.
-Playing to the gallery: Emotive rhetoric in parliaments.
-American Political Science Review, 115(3), pp.885-899.
   - Garten, J., Hoover, J., Johnson, K.M., Boghrati, R., Iskiwitch, C. and Dehghani, M., 2018.
 Dictionaries and distributions: Combining expert knowledge and large scale textual data content analysis: Distributed dictionary representation.
 Behavior research methods, 50, pp.344-361.
 - Contextual word embeddings
   - Smith, N.A., 2019.
 Contextual word representations: A contextual introduction. arXiv preprint arXiv:1902.06006.